Painting Tips for Oil and Acrylic Paint

 - Brushes – Hog bristle brushes are used for oil or acrylic painting.

-- Hog bristle is a firm bristle, usually a white bristle.
+- Hog bristle is a firm bristle, usually but not always a white bristle.

 - Many hardware stores stock a good range of hog bristle art brushes.